numery009/Spring-Cloud-Eureka-Naming-Server/README.md

 11) And in the 2nd terminal run the following command- "java -jar -Dspring.profiles.active=eureka-host2 rsmortgage-service-discovery-high-availability-2.0.jar".
 (This will active the 2nd profile in the eureka server.)
 12) Now open any browser and hit the following url- "http://localhost:8761/".
 13) And in the new tab of the browser hit the follwoing url- "http://localhost:8762/".
+14) Add the eureka-host1 and eureka-host2 to the /etc/hosts file.
+Then http://eureka-host1:8761/ and http://eureka-host2:8762/
+will work.

 Now we can see two profile of Eureka-Naming-Server is up and running.